model-checking/kani/rfc/src/rfcs/0002-function-stubbing.md

 ## User experience

 This feature is currently limited to stubbing functions and methods.
-We anticipate that the annotations we propose here could also be used when stubbing types, although the underlying technical approach might have to change.
+We anticipate that the annotations we propose here could also be used for stubbing types, although the underlying technical approach might have to change.

 Stubs will be specified per harness; that is, different harnesses can use different stubs.
 This is one of the main design points.